rahulpatwari/IDOR/README.md

 Below are several typical scenarios for this vulnerability and the methods to test for each:

+## Steps involved in execution of IDOR attack:
+Burp Suite Tool is widely used by attackers to execute such type of Attacks.
+Following are the steps being followed:

+#### Capture the Request:
+First of all, an attacker will decide a target website to which he wants to execute an IDOR attack.
+Then the website is added to the scope and spider the website to get all the URLs with specific parameters in it.
+#### Filter the parameters Request:
+After the first step, we will filter our captured request with the parameter filters.
+An attacker will only choose that parameter or Injection points where they can execute the attacks.
+#### Forward request to Repeater:
+Now, if an attacker will find some of the injection point where they can execute IDOR, they will forward the request to the repeater.
+The vulnerable URL might look something like this: www.xyz.com/myaccount/uid=19.
+Here the “UID” seems to be vulnerable.
+#### Tampering of Parameters:
+Now as the attacker has the vulnerable injection point, they will now try to execute the IDOR attack with the help of Social engineering or the pattern as written in injection point.
+Example: an attacker may change uid from 19 to 20 which will open account of another user who has been assigned id number 20.

 ## The Value of a Parameter Is Used Directly to Retrieve a Database Record
 #### Sample request:
 ````